 Thomas reflected on what originally peaked his interest in computer science.
-As it turns out, sometimes our true calling can be found by stumbling into the right book.
-While Thomas could not remember the exact age he discovered programming, “around 8 or 9” years old, he does recall that “One day my dad brought home a really old book about computer programming, I think it was in C++ and I just read through the whole thing.
+As it turns out, sometimes our true calling can be found by stumbling upon the right book.
+While he could not remember the exact age he discovered programming, “around 8 or 9” years old, he does recall that “One day my dad brought home a really old book about computer programming, I think it was in C++ and I just read through the whole thing.
 I didn’t even have a computer to program on, but I read through it all and I thought it was really interesting…”

 Thomas Hobohm is currently studying computer science at the Texas Academy of Mathematics and Science (TAMS), an early college STEM program at the University of North Texas.
 At the age of 16, Hobohm has already worked as a software developer, chief technology officer, teacher, and integration engineer.
 He was introduced to xREZ Art + Science Lab in the Summer of 2016 as part of a brand new research initiative for TAMS students, now Hobohm is an intern at xREZ lab and part of the team working on one of the lab’s largest projects INSTRUMENT: One Antarctic Night.